chenyukang/Panda/README.md

       step1: clone the code

       step2: cd Panda;
-             ./run.sh
+             ./do.sh
-             (will run bochs or qemu, detail see run.sh)
+             (will run bochs or qemu, detail see do.sh)